mystyButterfly/phone-shop/README.md

 # SPA E-Commerce Application

-This project is an SPA e-commerce application built using React.js, Contex API for state management, products are taken from a json-file.
+This project is an SPA e-commerce application built using React.js, Contex API for state management, products are taken from a array in js-file.

 ## Key Features